nickeblewis/nicklewis.net.7/blog-drafts/write52-5.md

 - Any good for video

 Let me show you a few YouTube links here, I was impressed!
 Filmic Pro etc

 - Travelling light

+I have often fancied the idea of travelling light but it's hard because I want to take all of this gear, big camera (sometimes two!), lenses, laptop, spare batteries, tripod, Osmo pocket and a drone.
+It drives my Wife nuts but she claims that she "understands", she probably does but I'm not convinced myself.
+If I boarded the aircraft with just a carry on case, with some clothes in it too, that would be an out-and-out revelation.
+Will it ever happen?
+It maaaaaaaaaaaaay do, hmmmmmmmm!

+Well if I can condesnse my camera down into a small form factor, essentialyl the iPhone 11, well, there is a possibility.

 - iPhone and ipad partners in crime
 - ICloud and photos sync

+I have recently started to pull files into my iPad Pro from iCloud and my Sony A7Riii via a USB-C dongle.
+So this means I am able to sync it all up across the iPhone and iPad Pro whilst backing up to the cloud at the same time.
+So if I were to travel lighter, I can definitely now leave the macbook at home.
+Exciting times lie ahead.

 ## Finding new ways of editing on the move
 - Continuing in the vein of iOS and the new iPadOS